meganbao/HelloWorld/README.md

 HelloWorldMainLauncherClass tizio = new HelloWorldMainLauncherClass(3);
 ```

-This will print "Hello World!" three times.
+This will print "Hello World!" six times.

 ## Code Explanation